Good protein, or one more to skip?

 If you have never used Bulk before, use this link and you are entitled to 35% discount on your entire order.

-Bulk Pure Whey Protein is a protein in the line of Myprotein's Impact Whey and Real Whey from Prozis.
+Bulk Pure Whey Protein is a protein in the range of Impact Whey by Myprotein and Real Whey by Prozis.

 Simple and quality.

-No unnecessary additions and the protein you are looking for.
+No unnecessary additions and with the protein you're looking for.

-However, much like mainly Impact Whey, but also Real Whey, it's a choice that depends on whether you get them on sale...or not.
+However, much like Impact Whey mainly, but also Real Whey, it's a choice that depends on whether you catch them on sale? or not.

 The base price is high.

-The good news is that the promotions are extremely regular.
+The good news is that promotions are extremely regular.

-In short, if you find Bulk Pure Whey Protein on promotion, it is most likely a good buy (it also depends on the promotion, obviously).
+In short, if you find Bulk Pure Whey Protein on sale, it is most likely a good buy (it also depends on the promotion, obviously).

-Already in the case of the base price, as you may have realized, it's not a great choice.
+In the case of the base price, as you may have already noticed, it is not a great choice.

-The quality is there, it is just a question of at what price that quality is.
+The quality is there, it's just a question of what the price is for that quality.